Skip to Main Content

 What the Visit Is Actually For

 Aubergine in Starnberg is the kind of address that rewards a specific type of decision: the deliberate trip rather than the opportunistic booking.
 The town setting removes the competitive noise of a city dining district.
 The creative format means the menu will not be legible against a single national tradition, which is either an appeal or a deterrent depending on what you are after.
 The OAD and Michelin credentials together indicate a kitchen operating with ambition and consistency, and the chef's documented background in California adds an American-precision-meets-European-ingredient dimension that the creative classification only partially captures.
-If the question is whether Starnberg justifies a specific journey from Munich or further afield, three consecutive top-30 OAD placements and a 2025 Michelin star make the affirmative case as clearly as the data allows.
+If the question is whether Starnberg justifies a specific journey from Munich or further afield, a Michelin star and a 4.7 Google rating make the case clearly.

 Frequently asked questions